stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-The constructor initialises the number of mip levels and array layers to the image:
+The constructor initialises the number of mip levels and array layers to the 'parent' image:

 ```java
 public Builder(ImageDescriptor descriptor) {